jeanslack/pysplitcue/README.md

 pysplitcue not require installation, but if you are interested build an installable package, see below:

 * DEBIAN:

 Extra dependencies for build package with distutils:

-		apt-get install python-all python-stdeb fakeroot
+		# apt-get install python-all python-stdeb fakeroot

+Enter in unzipped sources folder and type (with not root):

+		python setup.py --command-packages=stdeb.command sdist_dsc

-(see the setup.py script-file for more info on how-to build .deb package)
+see the setup.py script-file for more info on how-to build .deb package

 * SLACKWARE: